PostHog/posthog.com/contents/blog/multi-product-pricing.md

 category: CEO diaries
 ---

 PostHog started as a single product company.
-We just sold product analytics with a bunch of large extra features thrown in - session replay, feature flagging, experimentation, and a Customer Data Platform thrown in.
+We just sold product analytics with a bunch of large extra features thrown in - session replay, feature flagging, experimentation, and even a Customer Data Platform.

 We charged by event ingested.
 Obviously, we wound up with abuse - a handful of high volume users would send zero events, but would use our Javascript snippet to do just session replay, to store _millions_ of recordings.